davefl67/dotfiles/README.md

 Behold, the fruits of my labor.
 Please excuse the dust. *And mind the gap.*

 ## SSH SETUP
-- Generate SSH keys for secure passwordless SSH logins
+- Generate SSH keys for secure passwordless SSH logins using the command `ssh-keygen -t rsa -b 4096`.
+Be sure to generate a password for this key.
-- create or import your `~/.ssh/id_rsa.pub`
-- edit `~/.ssh/ssh_config`
-- edit `/etc/ssh/sshd_config` to harden security
-  - Change port
-  - Tailscale IP address
+- The private key (your identification) will be save in the `~/.ssh/id_rsa` file under your home directory.
+- The public key will be save in the `~/.ssh/id_rsa.pub` file.
+- Upload your key to the host with the command `ssh-copy-id -i ~/.ssh/id_rsa <user>@server-ip`
+- Login to the remote server with the command `ssh <user>@server-ip`.
+You should be prompted for the password you generated for the key.
+- Once you are logged in, you can log out and test the key.
+Type `exit`
+- Log in once again `ssh <user>@server-ip`

+If everything works, you can now log in with no password required for this server.

 ### SSH SETUP FOR GITHUB LOGINS
 Create and upload an SSH key to Github.
 Once the key is on file, you can edit the `~/.ssh/config` to have the key used for passwordless logons.
 Add the following.